exakat/php-dictionary/dictionary/mfa.ini.rst

 Requiring at least two factors dramatically reduces the risk of account compromise: stealing a password alone is no longer enough.

-In the PHP ecosystem, MFA is relevant both at the application level (protecting user accounts) and at the infrastructure level.
+In the PHP ecosystem, MFA is relevant both at the application level, protecting user accounts, and at the infrastructure level.
 Packagist, for example, has introduced mandatory MFA for package publishers to harden the supply chain against account takeover.

-PHP itself does not ship MFA libraries, but the ecosystem offers several: ``scheb/2fa-bundle`` (Symfony), ``pragmarx/google2fa`` (Laravel), and generic TOTP/HOTP packages.
+PHP itself does not ship MFA libraries, but the ecosystem offers several: ``scheb/2fa-bundle`` with Symfony, ``pragmarx/google2fa`` with Laravel, and generic TOTP/HOTP packages.

 .. code-block:: php